nagonzalezf/bridges-segmentation-and-measuring/README.md

 1.- Edge detection

-2.- Segmentation and isolation of the bridge
+2.- Segmentation of the bridge

-3.- Contouring of the bridge
+3.- Extraction of the contour of the bridge

 4.- Extraction of geometric properties from the contour

 5.- Calculation of measurements

+# *Edge detection

+asdasd